 Hell’s Half Acre and Greenough Boulevard

-CP&GC’s interest in Hell’s Half Acre and Greenough Boulevard dates to the 1950s when the Plant Club opposed the building of a highway through this rare urban wilderness.
-The last remaining piece of marsh in the Charles River Basin, Hell’s Half Acre is now 71⁄2 acres of urban wildland owned by the DCR.
-It is comprised of four distinct habitat types of wetland, woodland, riparian, and road’s edge.
-The wetland and woodland areas are losing the battle against many unwanted invasive plants including the tenaciously invasive phragmites.
-In 2017, CP&GC commissioned the New England Wild Flower Society (now Native Plant Trust) to undertake a three-season botanical inventory of the site, one we hope will inform the City of Cambridge and the DCR as they move forward on reclamation plans.
+The last remaining piece of marsh in the Charles River Basin, Hell’s Half Acre is now 7-1/2 acres of urban wildland owned by the DCR.
+CP&GC’s interest in this unique site dates to the 1950s when the Plant Club opposed the building of a highway through this rare urban wilderness.
+Comprised of four distinct habitat types: wetland, woodland, riparian, and road’s edge; the wetland and woodland areas are losing the battle against many unwanted invasive plants including the tenaciously invasive phragmites.
+CP&GC commissioned the New England Wild Flower Society (now Native Plant Trust) to undertake a three-season botanical inventory of the site in 2017, one we hope will inform the City and the DCR as they move forward on reclamation plans.

-A three-year ecological restoration project to remove the invasive plants that currently choke the site will soon begin in the spring of 2020.
+In the spring of 2020, a three-year ecological restoration project to remove choking invasive plants began.
 The $150,000+ project is being spearheaded by the Charles River Conservancy, with major support by the City of Cambridge and the DRC, along with small private donations.

 Magazine Beach

 In 2016, CP&GC hosted an informational meeting about the developing restoration project at the city’s second largest park.
 On Memorial Drive and enjoyed by generations of Cantabrigians, the park has a robust group of supporters in Magazine Beach Partners.
 We are proud that Cathie Zusy, the organization’s president, is a CP&GC member.
 Since the original 2016 meeting, CP&GC has supported restoration efforts at the park in multiple ways, including digging and transplanting native perennials donated by Meadowscaping for Biodiversity in Waltham, and supplying a bicolor oak tree for inclusion in the revitalized Charles River shoreline.
-Across the river form Magazine Beach Park, CP&GC remains involved in following the ongoing MassDOT project to move and rebuild an I-90 Allston viaduct of the Massachusetts Turnpike and Soldiers Field Road.
 Photo courtesy Magazine Beach Partners

 Memorial Drive London Plane Trees

-The London pane trees lining Memorial Drive on the Charles River have survived and prospered, defying difficult environmental conditions and remain one of the City’s most iconic symbols.
-Planting began in 1897
+The London plane trees lining Memorial Drive on the Charles River have survived and prospered, defying difficult environmental conditions and remain one of the City’s most iconic symbols.
+Planting began in 1897.

 A highway interchange proposal to widen Memorial Drive, add underpasses, and cut down the London Plane trees was met immediate resistance after quickly catching the community’s attention.
-Following the well-organized protest and national publicity, the plans to build the underpass and interchange were abandoned.
-Today, many original trees still exist with their broad canopy providing shade along sections of Memorial Drive.
-Currently the DCR is considering options for “Phase III of the Memorial Drive Restoration” that could again threaten these magnificent trees.
+Following well-organized protest and national publicity, these plans were abandoned.
+Many original trees still exist with their broad canopy providing shade along sections of the Drive.
+Currently, DCR is considering options for “Phase III of the Memorial Drive Restoration” that could again threaten these magnificent trees.
 CP&GC is committed to advocating that any changes safeguard the current trees and commit to planting new ones.

 Blair Pond

-Blair Pond is a one-acre abandoned clay pit tucked in a seven-acre reservation that is now part of the DCR’s Alewife Reservation.
+Blair Pond is a one-acre clay pit dug in the early 1990s by a brick manufacturer.
+Tucked in a seven-acre reservation it is now part of the DCR’s Alewife Reservation.
 CP&GC has partnered with the small but mighty Friends of Blair Pond neighborhood group and the DCR to secure a GCA Partners for Plants grant to develop a plant survey and planting plan for the site.
 Native Plant Trust has been contracted to do this work beginning this spring.